 Best Fabric Sources for Quilting

 - Fat Quarter Shop – If you don’t know what a Fat Quarter is (which i didn’t), it’s typically a quarter of a yard.
 Fabric stores sell these smaller pieces of fabric which are mostly used by quilters.
-They can vary a little bit in size, but typically 18 inch squares.
-They’ve got a huge selection and all of the other things you need to go along with the fabric when you make a quilt.
+They can vary a little bit in size, but are typically 18 inch squares.
+This is a great place to find fat quarter bundles with coordinating fabrics already pre cut.
+They have a huge selection and all of the other things you need to go along with the fabric when you make a quilt.

 Best Fabrics for Slip Covers And Upholstery

 I’m a huge fan of slip covers.
 I can’t make the complicated ones myself, but I can make a simple cover for a chair.
-The best places for this type of fabric are:
+The best places for upholstery fabric are:

 - Best Fabric Store – They have a selection of fabrics that are “slipcover” fabrics.
-This helps you to know you’re gettig the right weight.
+This is a great way to be sure you’re getting the right weight.
 They also sell custom drapes that are pretty reasonable.
 They also carry a lot of outdoor fabrics.

 Best Place to Find ONE OF A KIND Fabrics

-- ETSY – You know I had to say ETSY, but ETSY is really a collection of small shops.
+- ETSY – You know I had to say ETSY, it is my favorite place to shop online.
+ETSY is really just a collection of small shops.
 There are too many to list and it really depends on the type of fabric you are looking for.
 Just to give you an example, I recently searched for a denim fabric, and different sellers appeared that had great options vs when I searched for a stripe.
 My favorite sellers for fabric listed separately.
 Spoonflower (this is a huge supplier of fabric and wallpaper great for prints, they also have their own online store), Earth Indigo Fabric (eco friendly fabrics), CuteLittleFabricShop (good for stripes and dots).

 - Minted – It’s not obvious that Minted even carries fabric, but they do.
 You can find it under Home/Fabric By The Yard.
 Most of the fabrics you see are sourced from a global community of independent designers, and printed in the US.
 They are printed on demand in all the color variations you see.
 You can also get the pattern printed on cotton or linen 54 inches wide.
 I’ll share an example of a fabric I like so you get an idea, there were 8+ color choices for this stripe fabric.
 All the fabrics are $32 per yard.